 - Your status will only be updated on other people’s phones when they turn on data or Wi-Fi.

 WhatsApp gives you a range of choices about who can see you and how much information the app can divulge about your activities.
 You can set Last Seen, Profile Photo, About, and Status to be seen by everyone, only your contacts, or no one.
 Last Seen shows when you were last logged into the app.
 It also indicates your live location, if you have that enabled in your smartphone settings.
 You can also choose who can see your status updates.
-You can also use privacy settings to block contacts.
+Plus, you can use privacy settings to block contacts.
 A blocked person cannot call or send messages to you — but the app won’t notify them they have been blocked.
 Instead, they will only see one green check mark to indicate their message has been sent (and not the second check mark to indicate delivery).
 They also won’t be able to see your Last Seen or Online status or view your profile picture.

 The Read Receipts feature, which you can enable via a checkbox, sends notifications when either you or your contacts read a message sent by the other.
 When off, you will not send or receive receipts, except in group chats.

 To view contacts in WhatsApp, you don’t have to do much.
 That’s because all your contacts who use WhatsApp are already known without your having to add them manually.
 WhatsApp defines contacts by phone number, so anyone in your address book who has their phone number on WhatsApp is immediately revealed when you join.
 However, you may want to invite contacts who are not already on WhatsApp, as well as people you know who are not currently in your contact list.
 To add friends to your WhatsApp contacts, do the following:

 - Tap New Contact.